+21. Does your city have a policy to increase diversity of residents in the neighbourhoods (avoid ethnic concentration)?
+Example: Agreement between City of Copenhagen and Housing Organisations in 2007 22.
+Does your city have a policy to encourage people from different ethnic backgrounds to meet and interact in the neighbourhood (interaction within neighbourhoods)?
+Example: Metropolis for people ("Metropol for mennesker"); Engage in the City c) How intercultural are the public services?
 An optimum intercultural city would see an equal reflection of the population in the ethnic/cultural background of public employees - at all levels of seniority.
 More than this however, it would recognise that as the population changes, the very nature of the public service must be reviewed and possibly revised.
 It must be open to the possibility of new ideas and innovation brought by minority groups rather than imposing a 'one size fits all' approach to public services and actions.

-23. Does the ethnic background of public employees reflect the composition of the cities population? ○ Yes • No 24.
-Does the city have a recruitment plan to ensure this? ○ Yes • No Please give an example: No, not for all levels of seniority.
+23. Does the ethnic background of public employees reflect the composition of the cities population?
+Yes No 24.
+Does the city have a recruitment plan to ensure this?
+C Yes Please give an example: No, not for all levels of seniority.
 It is the target of the Inclusion Policy 2011-14 that city employees on all levels should reflect the general population.
-A concrete plan has not yet been passed For general level, the city provides Integration Training Positions - a one year position where the employee is guaranteed an ordinary position afterwards.
-During the training period, the employee works 80 % of the time and receives training (including language training) for the rest 25.
-Can people who are not citizens of your country can be employed in public administration?
-Yes O No O On certain positions only Yes (for EU-citizen yes.
+A concrete plan has not yet been passed.
+For general level, the city provides Integration Training Positions - a one year position where the employee is guaranteed an ordinary position afterwards.
+During the training period, the employee works 80 % of the time and receives training (including language training) for the rest.
+25. Can people who are not citizens of your country can be employed in public administration?
+Yes (for EU-citizen yes.
 For non EU-citizens, yes if they have a working permit) 26.
-Does the city take action to encourage intercultural mixing in the private sector labour market? • Yes • No Please give an example: The Engage in the City Programme has a specific initiative on this issue (though the Engage in the City Board / Engage in the work
+Does the city take action to encourage intercultural mixing in the private sector labour market?